Honda Mobilio

 The Honda Mobilio (ホンダ・モビリオ, Honda Mobirio) is a seven-seat mini MPV produced by the Japanese automaker Honda.
-The first-generation Mobilio that was produced from 2001 to 2008 and sold exclusively in Japan, was the second model in Honda's "Small Max" series and also took Honda's Global Small Platform and their i-DSI engine.
+The first-generation Mobilio that was produced from 2001 to 2008 and sold exclusively in Japan.
+It was the second model in Honda's "Small Max" series and also took Honda's Global Small Platform and their i-DSI engine.
 In May 2008, the Freed was introduced, replacing the first-generation model.
 The second-generation Mobilio, which is based on the Brio, was introduced in September 2013 and went on sale in January 2014 for several emerging markets.

 First generation (GB1/2; 2001)

 The first-generation Mobilio was released on 21 December 2001.
 It is a 1.5-litre compact MPV that was designed with recreational activities in mind.
 The Mobilio, according to Honda, attained the highest fuel rating in the 7-passenger vehicle class, at 17.2 km/L. It was discontinued in May 2008 following the release of the Freed.

 The Mobilio featured a spacious cargo area that was 6.09 ft deep and 3.6 ft tall and could be configured in 5 modes; utility mode, long mode, twin mode, refresh mode and adjustment mode.
 Along with the flexible cargo configurations, there are two sliding doors, one on each side.
 Interior tailgate storage hooks can hold about 11 lb.

 The Mobilio incorporates Honda's G-CON (G-force Control) technology, for enhanced crash safety.
 The vehicle body is designed to offer protection to occupants in a 55 km/h full-frontal collision, a 64 km/h front offset collision, 55 km/h side collision and a 50 km/h rear collision.
 Honda has implemented its own vehicle-to-vehicle collision testing program: 50% frontal offset collision with a 2-ton class vehicle while both vehicles traveling at 50 km/h, to help improve safety in real-world collisions.
 In order to enhance recyclability, almost all interior injection-molded parts are made of olefin resin.
 Together with other measures, it results in an overall vehicle recyclability of over 90%.

 The 1.5 L VTEC engine is designed for both power and fuel economy.
 The Japanese Ministry of Transport recognized the Mobilio as an "excellent low emissions" vehicle.
 Also featured in the Mobilio is the Honda Multimatic S (CVT).
 It is Honda's new generation of CVT with 7-speed mode that offers three driving modes: CVT, 7-speed automatic shift mode and 7-speed manual shift mode.
 Four-wheel drive is also available.